 Vive la France!
 And a lot of other nations, too

-MOSCOW (AP) — Antoine Griezmann's father emigrated from Germany, and the France forward's mother is of Portuguese decent.
+MOSCOW (AP) — Antoine Griezmann's father emigrated from Germany, and the France forward's mother is of Portuguese descent.

 Paul Pogba's parents arrived from Guinea.